Maria Teresa of St. Joseph: Beatification

 The beatification process opened in Roermond in an informative process that was launched in the diocese on 2 February 1953 and was later concluded on 20 September 1957; the Congregation for the Causes of Saints validated this process in Rome on 15 May 1987 while later receiving the Positio dossier from the postulation in 1992.
 Theologians assented to the cause on 25 June 2002 as did the C.C.S. members on 1 October 2002.
-The confirmation of her life of heroic virtue allowed for Pope John Paul II to title her as Venerable on 20 December 2002.
+The confirmation of her life of heroic virtue allowed for Pope John Paul II to title her as venerable on 20 December 2002.

 The process for a miracle spanned from 14 to 27 March 2002 and this received C.C.S. validation on 4 October 2002.
 A medical board approved the miracle on 11 March 2004 with theologians to follow on 10 July 2004; the C.C.S. also supported it on 11 January 2005.
 Pope Benedict XVI approved this on 19 December 2005 and delegated Cardinal Adrianus Johannes Simonis to preside over the beatification in the Netherlands on 13 May 2006.
-Her liturgical feast was not affixed to her date of death as is the norm but on the date of her entrance into the Church.

-The current postulator for this cause is Fr.
+Her liturgical feast was not affixed to her date of death, but on the date of her conversion.
+The postulator for this cause is Fr.
 Bonifatius Honings.